magdanolde/magdanolde/README.md

 👥 team-work -I have always worked in teams (also international) and I really enjoyed it.

-👑 understanding client needs - years in client service helped to understand client needs very well.
+👑 understanding client needs - years in client service helped me to understand client needs very well.